 Keyboards are perhaps the hardest peripheral to gauge the gaming performance of.
 You get an immediate sense of a mouse's agility and responsiveness, and you can certainly hear the difference in sound cue clarity between headsets.
 But hand on heart, have you ever attributed a poor K:D to dodgy mechanical switches or an inadequate rollover?

-And yet, despite the absence of empirical performance data, you know when you've found a keyboard that works for you.
+And yet, despite the absence of empirical performance data, you know when you've found the best gaming keyboard for you.
 Logitech's preposterously expensive and just-as-preposterously luxurious G915 Lightspeed gave this reviewer that feeling of certainty from the first few taps.
 The low profile mechanical keys placed on an elegant slim top plate make for a much easier typing experience than you'll find on other mechanical boards, and although the aesthetic doesn't scream 'gaming' as loudly as Razer's boards, for example, Logitech's new flagship wireless keyboard performs as well as anything else on the market.

 Design and Comfort